 Wherever you may find yourself in a PE career, you should always be focused on advancing the interests of your current employer.
-There are a number of ways you can advance a PE firm, but one of the most effective ways is by aligning your professional philosophy with data driven culture.
+There are a number of ways you can modernize deal flow strategies, but one of the most effective ways is by aligning your professional philosophy with data driven culture.

 Companies are increasingly adopting data driven culture to transform human resources, sales and marketing, business development, operations, and other areas across a wide spectrum of industries.
 The data-driven approach holds the promise of more objective, consistent, and reliable decision-making, as well as a stronger bottom line.

 To become a data-driven firm, the entire organization needs to be aligned in that direction.
 Firms are focusing on recruiting and honing new specialized talent that can synergize with other teams and departments.
 To embrace data-driven culture, firms are focusing on the following when recruiting new talent:

 - Establish a dedicated data-management function to formalize data’s role in the organization.

 - Source and nurture raw talent by building the bottom of the pyramid with recent grads from local universities; groom them over time through an apprenticeship model and continuous external training.